-Banks will be required to restrict new residential mortgage lending at LVRs of over 80 percent (deposit of less than 20 percent) to no more than 10 percent of the dollar value of their new residential mortgage lending.
+This restriction operates by setting an upper limit on the share of high-LVR housing lending that can be provided by each bank over a given time period (a 3 or 6 month lending period, depending on bank size).
+Banks are required to restrict new residential mortgage lending at LVRs of over 80 percent (deposit of less than 20 percent) to no more than 10 percent of the dollar value of their new residential mortgage lending.

-LVR restrictions will apply to new high LVR loans, and not retrospectively to existing loans.
+LVR restrictions apply to new high-LVR loans, and not retrospectively to existing loans.

 Existing borrowers will only be affected if they want to take out a ‘top up’ loan which would take the total loan to value ratio above 80 percent.

-The new restrictions will take effect on 1 October 2013.
+The restrictions took effect on 1 October 2013.

-No. Banks will still be able to do some lending to borrowers with low deposits.
-However, they must operate within the 10 percent speed limit on high LVR-lending.
+No. Banks are still able to do some lending to borrowers with low deposits.
+However, they must operate within the speed limit, keeping high-LVR lending to no more than 10 percent of new residential mortgage lending.

 Yes.
-This exemption means that low deposit lending will fall outside the 10 percent speed limit if it is financing the construction of a new house or apartment.
-For more information read the questions and answers about the exemption.
+There is an exemption for lending that is financing the construction of a new house or apartment.
+The exemption means that high-LVR lending for this purpose will fall outside the 10 percent speed limit.
+For more information read the questions and answers about the construction exemption.

 The Reserve Bank actively monitors developments in the housing market, financial system and the economy, and is committed to taking action when necessary to support the long-term stability of the financial system.
-LVR restrictions are temporary measures, and will be lifted once housing market risks to financial stability lessen.
+LVR restrictions are temporary measures, and will be lifted once the risks the housing market poses to financial stability lessen.

-The new restrictions took effect on 1 October 2013.
-Initially, banks need to comply with the speed limit over a six month window.
-The window starts on the day LVR restrictions take effect.
+The restrictions took effect on 1 October 2013.
+Initially, banks needed to comply with the speed limit over a six month window, beginning on 1 October 2013.

-This approach means that banks can run over the 10 percent speed limit in some individual months, if they have some loan pre-approvals they need to continue to honour.
-If so, they will need to run below the speed limit in other months within the six month window to ensure that they meet the 10 percent speed limit for the six month period as a whole.
+This approach means that banks can run over the 10 percent speed limit in some individual months, for example, if they have some loan pre-approvals they need to honour.
+If so, they will need to run below the speed limit in other months within the window to ensure that they meet the 10 percent speed limit for the window as a whole.

-If a bank breaches the speed limit it will be in breach of its conditions of registration.
+If a bank’s high-LVR residential mortgage lending exceeds the speed limit it will be in breach of its conditions of registration.
 The Reserve Bank would need to consider the reasons for the breach and may impose a range of sanctions.
 For more information about breaches, refer to the Statement of Supervisory Approach and the Statement of Enforcement Approach.